pigslyer/opencold/docs/GDD/OPENCOLD.md

     - Total Costs with breakdown

 ## Influences (Brief)
-  - Influence #1
+  - Zero Sievert
-    - Medium (Television, Games, Literature, Movies, etc.)
+    - Game
-    - /Explain why this is an influence in 1 Paragraph or less/
+    - Resource management system,
   - Influence #2
     - Medium (Television, Games, Literature, Movies, etc.)
     - /Explain why this is an influence in 1 Paragraph or less/